 Despite that, we find consolation in Sally's departure and Lou's acceptance.
 We see them finding reasonable redemption.
 Eventually, we see them seek and find new beginnings.
 "Atlantic City" is a humbling portrayal of two people, who, despite being trapped in a bleak reality, find endearment and positivity.

-"Atlantic City" is now streaming on the Criterion Channel, set to expire on 31st March.
+"Atlantic City" is now streaming on the Criterion Channel and Amazon Prime Video.